auroraGPT-ANL/inference-gateway/README.md

 ## Run Bulk Inference API

-Install with poetry and run from within `poetry shell`:
+Install with poetry and run from within a `poetry shell` session:

 ```
 poetry run agpt-bulk-cli